 Breast cysts and fibroadenomas

-Benign (not cancerous) cysts or fibroadenomas within the glandular or milk making tissue could have the potential to impede milk flow or cause a blockage in an area of the breast.
+Examples of benign (non cancerous) breast lumps include breast cysts (fluid filled lumps) and fibroadenomas (solid lumps).
+Cysts and fibroadenomas within the glandular or milk making tissue could have the potential to impede milk flow or cause a blockage in an area of the breast.

 The problem with adenomas is that they can cause blockages and impairments to normal breast function, and they can also be a sign of hormonal imbalances.

-Fibrocystic breast condition (previously called fibrocystic breast disease) is a benign breast condition that encompasses a group of symptoms in the glandular breast tissue such as breast pain, solid lumps and cysts (fluid filled sacs) 2.
-Some authors advise reducing caffeine in the mother’s diet to improve symptoms 3 or taking vitamin E supplements 4.
-Lawrence and Lawrence report that rarely, fibrocystic breasts could be associated with blood in breast milk but generally the syndrome is not a contraindication to breastfeeding.
+Fibrocystic breast condition (previously called fibrocystic breast disease) is a benign breast condition that encompasses a group of symptoms in the glandular breast tissue such as breast pain, solid lumps and cysts (fluid filled sacs) 4.
+Some authors advise reducing caffeine in the mother’s diet to improve symptoms 5 or taking vitamin E supplements 6.
+Lawrence and Lawrence report that fibrocystic breasts can be associated with a bloody discharge from the nipple during pregnancy and lactation but generally the syndrome is not a contraindication to breastfeeding.

 Rare causes of breast lumps while breastfeeding